-Leslin H. Charles has special interest in student engagement, metacognition, information literacy, and assessment of student learning.
+Leslin H. Charles' research interests include student engagement, metacognition, information literacy, and assessment of student learning.
 At Rutgers University, Leslin leads the libraries’ efforts to develop pedagogically sound learning experiences and appropriate assessment strategies in collaboration with librarians, teaching faculty, and relevant campus partners.
-In 2015, through the ACRL Assessment in Action: Academic Libraries and Student Success program, she developed a longitudinal study of library impact on student learning with special focus on students in the McNair Post Baccalaureate Achievement Program.

 Leslin is currently on the Fulbright Specialist roster, 2020 - 2025.